-There are a ton of task management tools out there to help you stay on top of project work.
+There are a ton of task management software out there to help you stay on top of project work.
 However, the majority unnaturally separate task creation from project time reporting.
 Increasingly, companies are choosing automatic task tracking tools that can perform both functions accurately without duplicating effort.
 Using Timely as an example, here's how automatic task trackers work:

 Start with the building blocks—adding all the different deliverables your team needs to complete for a specific project.
 Give these a deadline, estimate the amount of time you think you'll need to complete them, and assign them to a team member—this will effectively build a project to-do list for everyone on your project team.

 Your team can then schedule these tasks into their calendars, updating their capacity so you can gauge their workloads while showing you exactly when project tasks are due to start.
 With Timely, scheduling project tasks is as simple as dragging and dropping tasks from your prioritized to-do list to your schedule.

 This is where the automation kicks in—Timely will automatically capture all the time each team member spends on project activities while they work.
 It's all recorded to a private activity timeline only they can access.
 They just have to drag and drop these activities to their timesheet to log them to a specific project task.
 This automatic workflow cuts time reporting admin by 75% compared to manual methods and ensures all project activity is accurately reported.